 He conducted research at a number of universities, including Oxford (2012), Harvard (2009), Berkeley (2006), the University of Toronto (2000), the University of Lancaster (1999), the Centre de recherche en Droit public of the Université de Montréal (1995) and the University of the Basque Country in San Sebastian (1993).

 He is the director of the Biolaw Project and of a nationally-funded project on “The impact of Biotechnological Innovations on Fundamental Rights: An Interdisciplinary and Comparative Survey” (FIRB).
 He has also served as President of the Bioethical Committee of the Trento Province and is now vice-President of the University of Trento IRB on human experimentation.

-Since 2009, Lucia collaborates with BioLaw Project at the Faculty of Law of the University of Trento and since 2014 she is the Associate Editor of BioLaw Journal – Rivista di Biodiritto.
+She has been involved in research activities of BioLaw Project since 2009.
+She is involved in the management of the website of the project and since 2014 she is one of the Associate Editors of BioLaw Journal – Rivista di Biodiritto.

 Her main fields of interest are comparative constitutional law, biolaw and bioethics, the protection of fundamental rights in biomedicine, children’s rights, immigration law.

 Marta is the author of several papers published in national and international scientific journals.